DavidVujic/python-polylith-docs/docs/commands.md

 It will also be added in the README, when enabled in the configuration.
 See [configuration](configuration.md).

 ## Create a base
-This command will create a base - i.e. a Python package in a namespaced folder.
+This command will create a base - i.e. a Python namespace package.

 #### Poetry
 ``` shell